I-hate-farms/hen/.hen/Hen-CHANGELOG.md

 - support uninstall
-- generate debian files and BUILD.md
 - support system icons for ICON
 - support po translation files
 - support threads

-* 0.9.14
+* 0.9.20
- - use improved valadoc css
+ - new valadoc style CSS
+ - fix install of libraries in /usr and not /usr/local/lib as the path is not used by ldconfig by default
+ * add package task to build debian files
+ - add AUTHOR, COPYRIGHT, LICENSE and HOMEPAGE
+ - add run and debug tasks
+ * add valadoc task

 * 0.9.13
  - add force-update task